 This Renewal is Good for THREE Yrs from Date of Issue then the Renewal Process Repeats

-3. Document FIVE 1.3G/Permitted Displays you have done as LEAD OPERATOR.
+3. Document FIVE 1.3G/Permitted Displays you have done - ALL 5 MUST be as LEAD OPERATOR.

 4. Send your Documentation and a $10 Handling Fee to the PGI to recieve your renewal.